Stop Telling Me I Need to Buy Things for My Vagina

-The commodification of the vagina has reached peak craziness.
+The commodification of the vagina has reached an all-time high.
 Gynos share how you can avoid falling for the marketing trap.

-Do you feel like every day there's a new product being marketed to your vagina?
-You aren't alone.
 Gone are the days when the only real decision you had to make was scented or unscented tampons, or pads with the wings or without.
-It can be overwhelming, even for health editors.
+It feels like every day there's a new product being marketed to our vaginas, and it can be overwhelming, even for health editors.

-Just in the past year or two, we've seen the advent of Thinx period panties; FLEX, a tampon-alternative that can be worn during sex; my.Flow, a Bluetooth-enabled tampon that monitors your cycle and tells you exactly when it's time to change; and Looncup, a high-tech menstrual cup, just to name a few.
+In the past couple of years, we've seen the advent of Thinx period panties; FLEX, a tampon-alternative that can be worn during sex; my.Flow, a Bluetooth-enabled tampon that monitors your cycle and tells you exactly when it's time to change; and Looncup, a high-tech menstrual cup, just to name a few.
 Don't get me wrong, this low-key obsession with periods and constant innovation is a great thing: It means women have more options to choose what works for them and most importantly, that women's bodies are finally getting the attention they deserve.
 So when it comes to products that actually attempt to address real needs women are facing, we say keep 'em comin'.

 But then there's a whole other category of products whose sole purpose seems to be convincing women they have to buy something to solve a problem they never knew they had in the first place.
 See: The Goop-advocated jade eggs that promise to cure "hormonal imbalance" and "intensify feminine energy," Lo Bosworth's line of millennial pink-branded Love Wellness products designed to "create consistent balance and harmony down there," and any of the products that Khloé Kardashian recently endorsed "to give your v-jay some TLC."
 And it's not just celebs to blame-the same can be said for those ambiguous washes and wipes in the drugstore that make you think the natural smell of your vagina is a problem that needs to be masked by the aroma of roses for any man to find you appealing.
 Enough.